delfi21/data-science-portfolio/data-analysis-projects/forest-fire-analysis-satellite-data/README.md

+\## Additional Material

+\- Presentation/forest-fire-analysis-presentation.pdf`: slides used to present

+&nbsp; and discuss the project results.

-> Note: The original project report is written in Spanish, as it was developed
+> Note: The original project presentation is written in Spanish, as it was developed

 > during academic coursework.